 Can Usain Bolt Outrun A Bear?

-A grizzly bear can run as fast as 56 km/h.
-It is very likely that over 100 or 200 meters, an American black bear would beat the fastest man in the world in a race.
+A grizzly bear can run as fast as 56 kph.
+It is very likely that over 100 or 200 meters, a brown bear would beat the fastest man in the world in a race.
 If Usain Bolt can’t outrun a grizzly bear, then the rest of us wouldn’t have a chance.